apache/flink/docs/dev/table/common.md

 #### Atomic Types

 Flink treats primitives (`Integer`, `Double`, `String`) or generic types (types that cannot be analyzed and decomposed) as atomic types.
-A `DataStream` or `DataSet` of an atomic type is converted into a `Table` with a single attribute.
-The type of the attribute is inferred from the atomic type and the name of the attribute can be specified.
+A `DataStream` of an atomic type is converted into a `Table` with a single column.
+The type of the column is inferred from the atomic type and the name of the column can be specified.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+StreamTableEnvironment tableEnv = ...;

 DataStream<Long> stream = ...

-// convert DataStream into Table with default field name "f0" Table table = tableEnv.fromDataStream(stream);
+// Convert DataStream into Table with default field name "f0" Table table = tableEnv.fromDataStream(stream);

-// convert DataStream into Table with field name "myLong" Table table = tableEnv.fromDataStream(stream, $("myLong"));
+// Convert DataStream into Table with field name "myLong" Table table = tableEnv.fromDataStream(stream, $("myLong"));
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// get a TableEnvironment
-val tableEnv: StreamTableEnvironment = ... // see "Create a TableEnvironment" section
+val tableEnv: StreamTableEnvironment = ???

 val stream: DataStream[Long] = ...

-// convert DataStream into Table with default field name "f0" val table: Table = tableEnv.fromDataStream(stream)
+// Convert DataStream into Table with default field name "f0" val table: Table = tableEnv.fromDataStream(stream)

-// convert DataStream into Table with field name "myLong" val table: Table = tableEnv.fromDataStream(stream, $"myLong")
+// Convert DataStream into Table with field name "myLong" val table: Table = tableEnv.fromDataStream(stream, $"myLong")
 {% endhighlight %}
 </div>